Lychee Cherry Blender Ice Cream (non-dairy!)

 possible I’m not being lazy.
 With a high speed Blender, it’s quick and simple, and this way, I can control how much (if any) sweeteners I add.
 For at-home versions, I love the creaminess of the coconut milk!

-I do recommend using organic, full-fat Coconut Milk (in the can, not the box/refrigerated version) for this, as I’ve had trouble in the past with the low-fat versions and non-organic versions; despite being left in the fridge overnight, the cream never really separated and solidified with those versions.
-If you find you like easy ice creams like this (or coconut whipped cream!), you might even consider keeping a can in the fridge all the times, to ensure proper preparedness for when an ice-cream emergency inevitably strikes.
+I do recommend using organic, full-fat Coconut Milk (in the can, not the box/refrigerated version) for this blender ice cream, as I’ve had trouble in the past with the low-fat versions and non-organic versions; despite being left in the fridge overnight, the cream never really separated and solidified with those versions.
+If you find you like easy blender ice creams like this (or coconut whipped cream!), you might even consider keeping a can in the fridge all the times, to ensure proper preparedness for when an ice-cream emergency inevitably strikes.

 - 1 1/2C Frozen Cherries, whole